jobarbo/fx_longform2/project/public/shaders/README.md

 A modular, plug-and-play shader effects system for p5.js projects.
 This system keeps your `sketch.js` clean and focused on the sketch logic while managing all shader-related code separately.

+**Note:** Shaders are now **optional**!
+The sketch will work fine with or without `sketch-shaders.js` loaded.
+If you don't include the shader script, your sketch will render without shader effects.

 ## Quick Start

 ### 1. Copy Required Files